 Creating omnichannel experiences enables organizations to acquire insight into customer preferences, which they can then use to form more intimate consumer relationships.
 Use the data from customer interactions and activity to create personalized campaigns that speak to their unique needs.
 For example, if your data shows some customers prefer SMS updates instead of email, you can make SMS the primary communication channel for those individuals.

-Improved personalization allows businesses to convey brand messages to their customer base in a way that resonates with each individual.
+Improved personalization allows businesses to convey brand messages to their customer base in a way that resonates with each individual, which leads to customer satisfaction.

 Improved conversion rates